All the Vancouver Rush freaks who've been hoping and praying that the Canuck prog-rock legends would play here again have gotten their wish.

 Lawrence Gowan admired Alex Lifeson’s six-string generosity on Lost Brotherhood

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 22, 1990 By Steve Newton Lawrence Gowan has one heck of an ear when it comes to creating melodies.
-His forte is coming up with infectious, hummable little lines like the ones that snake through his 1985 hit “Criminal Mind” and his recent single, “All the Lovers in … Continue reading Lawrence Gowan admired Alex Lifeson’s six-string generosity on Lost Brotherhood
+His forte is coming up with infectious, hummable little lines like the ones that snake through his 1985 hit “Criminal Mind” and his recent single, “All the Lovers in the World”.
+From … Continue reading Lawrence Gowan admired Alex Lifeson’s six-string generosity on Lost Brotherhood

 Rush | Time Stand Still is all about devotion

-By Steve Newton For 40 years now the trio of Geddy Lee, Alex Lifeson, and Neil Peart has been traversing the world, taking their patented brand of challenging prog-rock to the masses, proving to all and sundry that Canada is more than just hockey, beer, and maple syrup.
-And weed.
-I guess ya gotta add … Continue reading Rush kicks the asses of ailments to deliver the goods in Vancouver
+ORIGINALLY PUBLISHED ON JULY 18, 2015 By Steve Newton For 40 years now the trio of Geddy Lee, Alex Lifeson, and Neil Peart has been traversing the world, taking their patented brand of challenging prog-rock to the masses, proving to all and sundry that Canada is more than just hockey, beer, and maple syrup.
+And … Continue reading Rush powns health issues to kick royal ass in Vancouver on R40 Tour

 The Trailer Park Boys’ Mike Smith says he’s quite a bit like Bubbles

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN.
+ORIGINALLY PUBLISHED ON JAN.
 23, 2003 By Steve Newton In Trailer Park Boys—Showcase TV’s low-budget mockumentary series about dope-smoking, foul-mouthed lowlifes inhabiting a rundown (is there any other kind?) trailer park—it’s the little things that make you laugh.
 Like Julian’s (John Paul Tremblay’s) ever-present glass of rum ’n’ Coke.
-Whether he’s hanging … Continue reading The Trailer Park Boys’ Mike Smith says he’s quite a bit like Bubbles
+Whether he’s hanging around the trailer … Continue reading The Trailer Park Boys’ Mike Smith says he’s quite a bit like Bubbles

-I Mother Earth guitarist Tanna happy to echo Lifeson, Santana
+I Mother Earth guitarist Jagori Tanna pays tribute to Santana on new Scenery and Fish CD

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MAY 23, 1996 If you happened to walk into a house party while the last song on the new I Mother Earth CD was playing, you could be excused for taking a big swig of your beer, raising it in a toast, and proclaiming: “Man, that Carlos Santana can … Continue reading I Mother Earth guitarist Tanna happy to echo Lifeson, Santana
+ORIGINALLY PUBLISHED ON MAY 23, 1996 By Steve Newton If you happened to walk into a house party while the last song on the new I Mother Earth CD was playing, you could be excused for taking a big swig of your beer, raising it in a toast, and proclaiming: “Man, that Carlos Santana can … Continue reading I Mother Earth guitarist Jagori Tanna pays tribute to Santana on new Scenery and Fish CD

 Alex Lifeson says Rush’s no-compromise approach is key to its staying power